sjentsch/lsjDocs/Ch08/Ch08_Estimation_5.rst

 | µ – 1.96 × SEM ≤ *X̄* ≤ µ + (1.96 × SEM)

-where the SEM is equal to :math:`\sigma / \sqrt{N}` and we can be 95\% confident that thit is true.
+where the SEM is equal to :math:`\sigma / \sqrt{N}` and we can be 95\% confident that this is true.
 However, that is not answering the question that we are actually interested in.
 The equation above tells us what we should expect about the sample mean given that we know what the population parameters are.
 What we *want* is to have this work the other way around.
 We want to know what